adw-calara/MyRoofRecharge_Proposals/replit.md

 - Fixed aerial image upload to display on page 3 (Project Description)
 - Added spacing buffer between aerial image and Project Description section
 - Removed green bordered box from cover page aerial image for cleaner design
-- Added Job Process flowchart on Page 3 with three-step visual workflow
+- Added "Our Process" section on Page 3 with detailed three-step workflow
+- Updated process to match template with gold headings and detailed descriptions
 - Moved Company Profile section to page 2 with page breaks
 - Moved Project Description to its own page (page 3)
 - Updated property details table with green headers and white text